mraufrufi/notMnist_python/README.md

 # notMnist_python
-notMNIST image recognition using Logistic Regression and Tensorflow 1-notMNIST_LogesiticRegression.py notmnist dataset is classified useing logestic regression procedure provided in sklearn library
+notMNIST image recognition using Logistic Regression (sklearn library) and neural network with one hidden layer using Tensorflow